leigh-johnson/bessel_beam_profiler/docs/fluidnc_auto_scan.md

   strips, referenced to this slice's own off-axis background (p99 + `--signal-margin` counts, at least `--min-signal-pixels` pixels).

-YThe raster stops when all four edges are dark, or at the specified `--x/--z` ranges (by default the entire range is explored).
+The raster stops when all four edges are dark, or at the specified `--x/--z` ranges (by default the entire range is explored).

   **A beam that fits inside one camera frame takes exactly one frame** (all four border strips of the seed frame are dark).